 But there is a wealth of information and help available: more, probably than on many other aspects of married life.
-In the past four years this bank has distributed nearly a quarter million copies of its Monthly Letter on family budgets, and more than 200,000 copies of its family budget book.

 These helps are designed for persons who are trying to make a go of family life: not for those who are striving to keep up with the Joneses on the next street.
 In one case we have heard of, a couple who had lived a reasonably happy life for five years on a modest budget broke up six months after a couple with a larger income moved in next door.